herrejd/WayfinderKiosk/PROJECT-STATUS.md

 2. **State-Based Routing**: Using Zustand state for view management instead of React Router for kiosk stability.

 3. **Map Always Mounted**: MapView component stays mounted and visibility is toggled via CSS to avoid SDK reinitialization issues.

+4. **Virtual Keyboard Context**: Added KeyboardContext to manage virtual keyboard state across components (not in original plan).

+5. **QR Code Feature**: Added "Take Map With You" functionality with QR code generation (enhancement).

 ---